THE RISK OF FIGHTS INCREASES

-People who are drunk are more likely to fall victim to unprovoked violence than those who are sober, maybe because you aren’t as good at keeping an eye on things when you’re drunk.
+People who are drunk are more likely to fall victim to unprovoked violence than those who are sober, probably because you aren’t as good at keeping an eye on things when you’re drunk.
 If you were sober, you might avoid eye contact or take a different route if you encounter someone who wants to fight.
 When you’re drunk, your protective mechanisms may not work as well as they normally do.

 Boys are more commonly involved in violence than girls.
 Thankfully however, as the alcohol consumption has decreased amongst youth, so has the violence.
 One in every four of boys in year 2 of upper secondary school who drink alcohol saying that they have ended up in a fight when they’ve been drinking.
 Compared to 13 per cent of boys and five per cent of girls, ten years ago.

 All your emotions come to the surface when you're drunk and you tell people what you really think.
 And then some people get mad and you end up with a fight.